chaecramb/supermemo_vim_ahk/docs/markers.md

 - Markers are written into the element's **first HTML component**.
 - The marker must be the **first content line** in that HTML component (top of the HTML).
 - If you edit the HTML and move the marker below other content, the script may not detect it reliably.
+- When a marker is written/updated by the hotkeys in this repo, the script also sets the element’s **Properties → Comment** field to `extdep` (so you can filter “external dependency” items).

 ## Marker types